 To comply with the Migratory Bird Treaty Act, vegetation management work should be scheduled outside the March 1 to July 31 general nesting period.
-If the vegetation management work is to be done between March 1 and July 31, contact WAPA's Environmental Division at least 90-days before the work is scheduled so that they may arrange for a pedestrian survey to be conducted no more than 5 calendar days in advance of the vegetation management crew(s) to identify active nests that are to be avoided.
+If the vegetation management work is to be done during this period, contact WAPA's Environmental Division at least 90 days before the work is scheduled so that they may arrange for a pedestrian survey to be conducted no more than 5 calendar days in advance of the vegetation management crew(s) to identify active nests that are to be avoided.